skadefro/openrpawik/Workitems.md

 ## Pop Workitem
 ![image](https://user-images.githubusercontent.com/4155937/163792955-f01abac0-2bd4-4b6e-91d8-54f4074a9aab.png)
 Takes the next item, ready to be processed.
 Openflow will handle prioritized items, and filter out items scheduled to run in the future.
-Once an item has been popped it gets checked out to the current user, and set in state "Processing" and can no longer to popped.
+Once an item has been popped it gets checked out to the current user, and set to state "Processing" and can no longer to popped.
 So it is important update the item to Successful or Retry once completed.
 The simple way to do this, is to process the Workitem in a sperate workflow and call "Invoke OpenRPA" inside a try catch activity.

 ## Update Workitem
 ![image](https://user-images.githubusercontent.com/4155937/163793002-e1745656-c6dd-4829-980a-4b70571d8acc.png)